History of Siberia: Prehistory and antiquity

-According to the field of genetic genealogy, people first resided in Siberia by 45,000 BCE and spread out east and west to populate Europe and the Americas, including the prehistoric Jomon people of Japan, who are the ancestors of the modern Ainu.
+According to the field of genetic genealogy, people first resided in Siberia by 45,000 BCE and spread out east and west to populate Europe and the Americas, including the prehistoric Jomon people, who are the ancestors of the modern Japanese and Ainu.

 According to Vasily Radlov, among the Paleo-Siberian inhabitants of Central Siberia were the Yeniseians, who spoke a language different from the later Uralic and Turkic people.
 The Kets are considered the last remainder of this early migration.
 Migrants are estimated to have crossed the Bering Land Bridge into North America more than 20,000 years ago.

 The shores of all Siberian lakes, which filled the depressions during the Lacustrine period, abound in remains dating from the Neolithic age.
 Countless kurgans (tumuli), furnaces, and other archaeological artifacts bear witness to a dense population.
 Some of the earliest artifacts found in Central Asia derive from Siberia.

 The Yeniseians were followed by the Uralic Samoyeds, who came from the northern Ural region.
 Some descendant cultures, such as the Selkup, remain in the Sayan region.
 Iron was unknown to them, but they excelled in bronze, silver, and gold work.
 Their bronze ornaments and implements, often polished, evince considerable artistic taste.
 They developed and managed irrigation to support their agriculture in wide areas of the fertile tracts.

 Indo-Iranian influences in southwestern Siberia can be dated to the 2300–1000 BCE Andronovo culture.
 Between the 7th and 3rd centuries BCE, the Indo-Iranian Scythians flourished in the Altai region (Pazyryk culture).
 They were a major influence on all later steppe empires.

 As early as the first millennium BCE, trade was underway over the Silk Road.
 Silk goods were imported and traded in Siberia.

 The establishment of the Xiongnu empire in the 3rd century BCE started a series of population movements.
 Many people were probably driven to the northern borders of the great Central Siberian Plateau.
 Turkic people such as the Yenisei Kirghiz had already been present in the Sayan region.
 Various Turkic tribes such as the Khaka and Uyghur migrated northwestwards from their former seats and subdued the Ugric people.

 These new invaders likewise left numerous traces of their stay, and two different periods may be easily distinguished from their remains.
 They were acquainted with iron, and learned from their subjects the art of bronze casting, which they used for decorative purposes only.
 They refined the artistry of this work.
 Their pottery is more artistic and of a higher quality than that of the Bronze Age.
 Their ornaments are included among the collections at the Hermitage Museum in Saint Petersburg.